collapsed-stacks/startups/questions/3445/how-can-i-share-a-promo-code-for-my-business.md

 - posted by: [rob](https://stackexchange.com/users/19190/rob) on 2015-02-18
 - score: 1

-<p>Typically users of the site submit the promo codes to sites like retailmenot.com.
-Codes may be obtained through whatever channels the seller uses to disseminate the codes--for example, magazine ads, email lists, facebook, and twitter.</p>
+Typically users of the site submit the promo codes to sites like retailmenot.com.
+Codes may be obtained through whatever channels the seller uses to disseminate the codes--for example, magazine ads, email lists, facebook, and twitter.